-Financial instruments that potentially subject the CCC to credit risk consist of cash and cash equivalents and receivables.
+Financial instruments that potentially subject the CCC to credit risk consist of cash and cash equivalents and accounts receivable.
 The CCC places its cash and cash equivalents with a limited number of high quality financial institutions and at times may exceed the amount of insurance provided on such deposits.
-Management believes no significant risk exists with respect to cash and cash equivalents.
 The CCC does not maintain collateral for its receivables.